SinaSoheili/SINAsoheili/README.md

 ### Hi there 👋
-I'm currently working as Java back-end developer.<br/>
+I’m currently working as a Java backend developer and learning about cybersecurity. <br/>
-Also I'm learning cyber securiy.<br/>
-You can find some of my open-source projects here and feel free to contribute and send pull requests :seedling:<br/>
+You can explore my open-source projects here, and I’d love for you to contribute or send pull requests.:seedling:<br/>
-Have fun my friend :beers:
+Enjoy exploring! :beers:

 <!--